 You may not interview a family member, friend, fellow fraternity/sorority member, coworker, neighbor or any other close associate for an assignment.
 We, as journalists, refer to these relationships as conflicts of interest in your reporting.
 They can be valuable sources of tips, story ideas, or background information that you can then verify.
-Interviewing one, however, will result in automatic failure of the assignment.
+Including one of these situations in your reporting, however, will result in automatic failure of the assignment.